FRAGRANT SALTBUSH (Rhagodia parabolica) SEEDS 'Bush Tucker Plant'

 Tolerates - Drought, Fire, Moderate frost

 Bush food : Young leaves - cooked.
-A salty flavour, the leaves contain up to a third by weight of sal.
-The salt can be removed by briefly boiling the leaves in a couple of changes of water
+A salty flavour.
+The salt can be removed by briefly boiling the leaves in a couple of changes of water.

 Germination: Seed - sow spring and only just cover the seed.
 Germination should take place within a week, prick out the seedlings into individual pots when they are large enough to handle and plant them out after the last expected frosts.